junfanz1/junfanz1/README.md

 [![WeChat](https://img.shields.io/badge/WeChat-07C160?style=flat-square&logo=wechat&logoColor=white)](https://github.com/user-attachments/assets/46cedafa-ee24-40f0-af5b-bf4706019aa5)

-🤗 AI Engineer specializing in Agentic RL, Multi-Modal Reasoning, and Scalable LLM/VLM Systems.
-Expert in multi-agent orchestration, speculative decoding, distributed training, and latency-throughput optimization.
-Passionate about translating algorithmic research into production-scale systems, bridging mathematical rigor with software engineering.
-Proven experience in boosting long-horizon reasoning accuracy, scaling RL and LLM pipelines, and deploying multi-agent systems for high-impact business metrics.

-Key Strengths: distributed training (FSDP, MoE), speculative decoding, RAG pipelines, multi-hop reasoning, stochastic optimization, observability, vLLM customization, and high-throughput inference orchestration.

-💻 Junfan Zhu is an AI Engineer with 5 years of experience in Agentic RL, multi-modal agent reasoning, and scalable LLM/VLM systems.
+🤗 Junfan Zhu is an AI Engineer with 5 years of experience in Agentic RL, multi-modal agent reasoning, and scalable LLM/VLM systems.
 With a strong background in speculative decoding, distributed training, and high-throughput inference, Junfan also brings expertise in multi-agent orchestration, Transformer architectures, mixture-of-experts (MoE), and algorithmic optimization, enabling him to design and scale advanced AI systems end-to-end.
 He holds Master’s in CS from Georgia Tech and Mathematics from UChicago, and is recognized as a resilient collaborator and builder of high-impact AI systems.

+Key Strengths: distributed training (FSDP, MoE), speculative decoding, RAG pipelines, multi-hop reasoning, stochastic optimization, observability, vLLM customization, and high-throughput inference orchestration.

 Long-term thinker, resilient collaborator, and builder of high-impact AI systems.